Imagine wanting to write a check to an insurance company, only to receive a polite “no, thanks.”

 “Car insurance companies use data to protect themselves from loss,” Cunningham says.
 “That’s why many insurers charge higher premiums for male drivers or drivers with a history of accidents.”

-Auto insurance companies may also refuse to write policies for other types of vehicles, he says.
+He says that auto insurance companies may also refuse to write policies for other types of vehicles.

 “Many popular insurance companies also don’t insure luxury or expensive cars,” Cunningham says.